 The marker itself is one of the most photographed spots on the island.
 From this point you will be able to watch and photograph breathtaking sunsets… or sunrises, if you’re an early riser!

-What to eat on the drive to Key West: a foodie guide
+What to eat on a road trip from Miami to Key West

 Fresh fruit, jam and milkshakes